VincentK1991/VincentK1991.github.io/_posts/2026-5-29-virtual-knowledge-graph-semantic-binding-jit-analytics.md

 **AI reverses the accounting.** ETL tooling is mature; assembling data in batch is no longer the bottleneck.
 The bottleneck is **how fast an unanticipated question can be answered** — one no dashboard was built for.
 In Section 1 that cost a day at minimum, often a week.
 Virtualization adds seconds per query; the old ETL cycle costs days per question.
 With bindings and a virtual graph, the same hypothesis — *is the drop concentrated in APAC?* — is explored in minutes, with no ticket and no new pipeline.

 It also reframes latency.
 In the BI era, slicing a pre-built view in one second set the expectation, so virtualization's extra seconds felt like a regression.
-In the agentic era the user waits thirty seconds to a minute for an answer to stream back; ten more seconds for translation barely registers. **Query latency is the wrong thing to optimize** — waiting a day for someone to build the table is the real cost.
+In the agentic era the user waits thirty seconds to a minute for an answer to stream back; ten more seconds for translation barely registers. **Query latency is the wrong thing to optimize — time-to-insight is.** Shaving seconds off a query is a rounding error next to the days it takes to build the table.

-Materialization optimized for repeated reads of known questions; virtualization optimizes for unknown questions asked once, right now — exactly what agents and executives at Starbucks keep asking.

 For how structured data fits a broader knowledge graph architecture, see [Part 6: Dealing with Structured Relational Data]({% post_url 2026-4-11-enterprise-graph-part6-structured-data %}); for query-time translation over bindings, see [Part 11: Appendix — Graph-SQL Mapping]({% post_url 2026-4-14-enterprise-graph-part11-appendix-graph-sql-mapping %}).